pythonanywhere/flask-tutorials/tutorial-2.md

 Just like there is Flask-SQLAlchemy to interface with the database, and Flask-Login to handle logins, there's a Flask extension that knows how to do migrations for us.
 One problem, though -- it's not installed on PythonAnywhere by default.
-So we're going to need to install a new module.
+So we're going to need to install a new package.

 The way we're going to do that is to use a thing called a "virtualenv"; there are [a couple of ways to install packages on PythonAnywhere](https://help.pythonanywhere.com/pages/InstallingNewModules),